drvinceknight/Intro_to_Object_Orientated_Programming_With_Python/Challenge/Supermarket_Challenge.md

 ##Parameters:

-A single csv file (per supermarket) containing a list of products with the following attributes:
+The input to the problem is 3 csv files:

-- Product Name
+- Stock report:

-- Product Department
+    - Department
+    - Name of roduct
-- Product Price
+    - Price of product
-- Product Loyalty points
+    - Loyalty points corresponding to product

+- Sales history:

+    - Date
+    - Loyalty number (0 if not signed up to loyalty program)
+    - List of products bought

+- Promotions history:

+    - Date
+    - Department
+    - Promotion

 ##Particularities that need to be taken in to account:

-- Every department is capable of assigning a particular sale to either a particular product or **all** of the products of the department.
+- Every department is capable of assigning a particular sale.
 The code you write must be able to handle the application of a particular sale on any given day.
 - The product list can be updated on any given day.
 As such your code must be able to handle a change of product attribute but also the possibility for new departments.
-- Your code must be able to evaluate a given csv file containing the "baskets" for a given number of customers over a given period of time.
-There is an accompanying file containing information regarding the sales on each given day.
+- Your code must be generic so as to handle different combinations of the three above files.

 ##Summary: